 Thanks to more than 92,000 Aggies in the Houston area, there’s always something to do with the Maroon & White.
 In 2013, I was honored to be the Houston A&M Club’s 5th female President in 90 years.
 During my tenure, I proudly helped the Houston Aggie Women launch as a stand-alone entity in 2018.
 Somewhere in between, I chaired Muster, Coach’s Night, several Reveille golf tournaments, and so much more.

 I have had the honor of representing several state and local organizations in the Miss America line of scholarship competitions – as a volunteer, an attorney, and on the Board of Directors – and can honestly say that if you’re an empowered young woman looking for a great way to earn scholarship money and improve your marketability, check out the local competitions in any of the lines.
 You might be surprised.
 There is a reason that these competitions have survived while other programs fade away.

 I currently serve as President of SLAGH – Stonewall Law Association of Greater Houston, Houston’s LGBT bar association (lawyers, not adult beverages), am an active member of the National LGBT Bar’s Family Law Institute, and proudly stand with fewer than 1% of Texas lawyers in the Texas Bar College and Texas Bar Foundation.

-A shout out to young professionals in Houston’s LGBT community, check out Lambda NextGen Houston’s website for a variety of social events, volunteer and fundraising opportunities, intramural sports, and professional development programs.
+A shout out to young professionals in Houston’s LGBT community.
+Check out Lambda NextGen Houston’s website for a variety of social events, volunteer and fundraising opportunities, intramural sports, and professional development programs.
 Although I’m a few birthday’s past “young,” this next generation of leaders allows me to share my wisdom and their company.

-Whether I’m volunteering or practicing law, my body of work is dedicated to enriching (and protecting) your legacy.
+Whether I’m volunteering or practicing law, my work is dedicated to enriching (and protecting) your legacy.
 I would love to hear about your plans to protect your life’s work, email me here to set up our first phone call.